 Before you jump on Google and type in ‘Celebrants’ think about what sort of person you’d like.
 Male or Female?
 Younger or a little older?
 Religious or Civil?
 Do you have a budget?

-The Celebrant is what makes you legally married and they should take care of everything, from the Notice of Intended Marriage, Declaration, and Marriage certificates – and more importantly making sure everything is lodged.
-You shouldn’t have to worry about a thing in this regards, after all this is what you’re paying them for.
+The Celebrant is what makes you legally married, and they should take care of everything, from the Notice of Intended Marriage, Declaration, and Marriage certificates – and more importantly, making sure everything is lodged.
+In regards to the legalities, you shouldn’t have to worry about a thing – this is what you’re paying them (me) for.

 When you have your meeting go with a few questions, I often ask clients what they’ve seen that they didn’t like at a Ceremony.
-That way we know what’s definitely excluded and start working from there.
+That way, we know what’s out and start working from there.
 It’s a chance for us all to meet and get a feel for each other, to make sure you’re comfortable with me and my approach and for me to answer any question, regardless of how crazy you think they are!
 Check how many weddings they do a day, and how much time they allow for each.
-Are they all written individually by the Celebrant themselves or ‘mass produced’ so to speak?
+Are they all written individually by the Celebrant themselves or ‘mass-produced’ so to speak?
 No two ceremonies should be the same!

 Good, because I don’t do boring!
 But as for length, how long’s a piece of string?

 The length depends entirely on you.
-A bare bones Ceremony with only the legalities can be over and done with in 5 minutes!
-Or you could add readings, rituals, poems or even an interpretive dance.
+A bare-bones Ceremony with only the legalities can be over and done within 5 minutes!
+Or you could add readings, rituals, poems or even interpretive dance.
 What’s important is you don’t feel you ‘have’ to have a ceremony a certain way.
 Don’t have a champagne ceremony (or wedding!) if your beer people, and by this I mean, don’t pretend to be something you’re not.

 This’ about the two of you, and your adventures & the story that has lead you to this point, the end of the aisle.